News on adolescence

 Educate the inner world and be healthy consciously

-April 7 marked the 75th World Health Day with the motto Health For All!
-The day, announced by the World Health Organization, is an opportunity to reflect on the progress made over the years and on the current mental health crisis, especially among adolescents.
+On April 7, World Health Day, established by the World Health Organization, it is an opportunity to reflect on the progress made over the years and on the current mental health crisis, especially among adolescents.
+Fondazione Patrizio Paoletti, with over twenty years of neuro-psychopedagogical rese…